 - It disrupts the practice workflow

 - The learning curve is too great

 The objective of the platform is to allow PCP of any sizes to be profitable with the CCM program immediately.
 It will minimize the PCP’s learning curve, be non-disruptive to their workflow and handles any patient volume, and most importantly, be Medicare compliant.

 Unlike our competitors who employ Care Managers, we work for the Care Managers.
-In the spirit of entrepreneurship, we set out to assist Healthcare Disciplines (RN, LPN, MA, CNA) become independent contracted Care Managers for Clinicians (generally the Physicians).
-The Medicare CCM program is most successful when Clinicians can perform the care services in-house, however it is not always realistic.
+In the spirit of entrepreneurship, we set out to assist Healthcare Disciplines (RN, LPN, MA) become independent contracted Care Managers for Physicians.
+The Medicare CCM program is most successful when Physicians can perform the care services in-house, however it is not always realistic.
 Thus, we give them the next best thing, independent contracted Care Managers.